ManiAm/RAG-Search/README.md

     docker compose up -d

-Allow up to one minute for the `rag-talk` container to fully initialize and start the application server.
+Allow enough time for the `embed-server` container to fully download and load embedding models.
+You can monitor the container logs with:

+    docker logs -f embed-server

 The `rag-talk` backend can connect to ollama, qdrant, and embed-server either locally within Docker or externally across hosts (e.g., in production or distributed deployment).
 In latter case, update the service endpoint URLs in [config.py](core/config.py) as needed.

 These URLs provide access to different parts of the `rag-talk`: